Back

 If you're applying for permission under permitted development (or under 'general consent'), CIL is still payable.
 Use 'Form 5: Notice of Chargeable Development' before work starts.
 The only exemption is when the new build floorspace is less than 100 square metres and does not include a dwelling.

-When permission is granted, complete 'Form 2: Assumption of Liability Notice' and tell us who will pay the levy.
+When permission is granted, complete 'Form 2: Assumption of Liability Notice' and tell us who will pay the levy before works start on site.

 If you withdraw or need to transfer CIL liability, use: